drbean/edit/jeffreykuo/send_editing_Final_send.md

 **Abstract**

-There is an urgent demand for free form products in industry nowadays because of their superior appearance and the wide variety of functions they perform.
+There is an urgent demand for free form products in industry at the present time because of their superior appearance and the wide variety of functions they perform.
 Five-axis high-speed CNC machining technology has developed to satisfy this demand, but further